jslandes/epi-data-project-demo/README.md

 - Keeping a record of every analytical decision we made and why

 If you're new to the team, start with [`docs/data-dictionary.md`](docs/data-dictionary.md) and [`docs/suppression-policy.md`](docs/suppression-policy.md).

+### What a data pipeline is

+"A data pipeline is a method in which raw data is ingested from various data sources, transformed and then ported to a data store...before analysis.
+Before data flows into a data repository, it usually undergoes some data processing.
+This is inclusive of data transformations, such as filtering, masking, and aggregations, which ensure appropriate data integration and standardization."
+Thanks, [IBM](https://www.ibm.com/think/topics/data-pipeline)!

 ## Repository layout
 ```